RonaldAllanRivera/report-system-laravel/README.md

 Why it stands out:
 - Business impact: turns raw exports into actionable daily/weekly/monthly insights in minutes.
-- Strong UX: Filament Admin, collapsible grouped views, and one‑click “COPY TABLE” to Google Sheets/Excel (with formulas).
+- Strong UX: Filament Admin, collapsible grouped views, and one‑click “COPY TABLE” and “COPY SUMMARY” for Google Sheets/Excel/email (formulas for tables; clean values for summaries).
 - Pragmatic engineering: resilient parsers, strict date‑range joins, and alphabetic sorting for consistent operations.
  - Data accuracy: strict one‑to‑one campaign matching (ID‑first, sanitized‑name fallback) and Binom‑only revenue rows ensure no double counting and no missing revenue.
  - Performance & scale: fast grouped views, lazy loads, and recent‑period limits on heavy pages while keeping totals consistent.